learning-zone/python-basics/README.md

 Ans.
 For this to happen, two conditions must be met:

-The script file's mode must be executable
+The script file\'s mode must be executable
 The first line must begin with a hash(#).
 An  example of this will be: #!/usr/local/bin/python

 <div align="right">